Skip to main content

 These templates are free general guides provided as-is.
 They do not constitute legal, safety or compliance advice.
 You are responsible for ensuring any form meets your specific workplace obligations, industry standards and applicable regulations.

-Trusted by Australian construction, mining and facilities teams
+Used by construction, mining and field service teams

 What is a sweeper pre-start checklist?

 A sweeper pre-start checklist is a structured daily inspection form used to verify that a road or site sweeper is safe to operate before each shift.
 MapTrack users digitise sweeper pre-start checklists to capture inspections on mobile and automatically log them against each asset.
-It covers all safety-critical components including the engine water spray system main broom and side brooms suction fan hopper hydraulic system cab controls lights and safety devices.
+It covers all safety-critical components including the engine, water spray system, main broom and side brooms, suction fan, hopper, hydraulic system, cab controls, lights and safety devices.

 • Safety: identify worn brooms water leaks or fan faults before they cause a breakdown or incident on a public road